Treatment

 Why Revanesse Pure Is Different From Other Skin Boosters

-Revanesse Pure is manufactured in Aurora, Ontario by Prollenium using their proprietary Thixofix HA stabilization technology, which produces a smoother, more uniform gel than older boosters such as Restylane Skinboosters Vital.
+Revanesse Pure is manufactured in Aurora, Ontario by Prollenium using their proprietary Thixofix HA stabilization technology, which produces a smoother, more uniform gel than older boosters such as Teosyal Redensity 1.
 Pure has lower BDDE cross-linking than volumizing fillers, which means faster integration into the dermis and a softer end-feel.
 It is Health Canada approved and is one of the few skin boosters manufactured domestically, which means shorter supply chains and tighter quality control.

 How Revanesse Pure Treatment Works Step By Step At Bar Beauty